Reds Beat Crusaders To Break 25-year Christchurch Drought - UrduPoint

 The first loss at home to Queensland since 1999 was also the eighth defeat of the season for the Crusaders, who languish in 10th place with four rounds remaining.

-They again paid for a high error count and for untimely injuries, with All Blacks loose forward Ethan Blackadder having been ruled out before kickoff and captain Scott Barrett exiting in the early stages.
+They again paid for a high error count and untimely injuries, with All Blacks loose forward Ethan Blackadder ruled out before kickoff and captain Scott Barrett not lasting long.

 Outstanding flanker Fraser McReight and Ryan crossed early for the Reds before Dallas McLeod reduced the scoreline to 14-7 at the interval.